jfrazee/ansible-nifi/README.md

 #### Supervisord

-By default supervisord is used for init-like process management when running in Docker containers.
-The `supervisorctl` command can be used to control NiFi, as well as ZooKeeper if installed locally:
+By default, supervisord is used for init-like process management if the install target is Docker.
+The `supervisorctl` command can be used to control NiFi, as well as ZooKeeper (if it's installed locally):

 ```console
 $ vagrant docker-exec -- sudo supervisorctl status nifi: